 - b.
 On May 6, 2008, InspireMD Ltd. entered into a consultancy agreement (the "2008 Consultancy Agreement") for marketing services with a member of the immediate family of the CEO.
 Pursuant to the 2008 Consultancy Agreement, InspireMD Ltd. paid a fixed hourly fee of \$45 (154 NIS) in Israel and a fixed daily fee of \$400 when traveling abroad with respect to the consulting services.
 On September 1, 2011, effective April 1, 2011, the 2008 Consultancy Agreement was terminated and InspireMD Ltd. entered into a new consultancy agreement (the "2011 Consultancy Agreement") pursuant to which the consultant was retained to serve as the Company's vice president of sales.
 Pursuant to the agreement, she was paid a monthly consultancy fee of \$12,500 from April 1, 2011 through June 30, 2011 and a monthly consultancy fee of \$15,500 thereafter.
-On July 2, 2012, effective August 1, 2012, the 2011 Consultancy Agreement was termainated and InspireMD Ltd. entered into a new consultancy Agreement.
-The consultancy Agreement (the "2012 Consultancy Agreement, she was paid a monthly consultancy agreement (the "2012 Consultancy Agreement") pursuant to which the consultancy agreement (the "2012 Consultancy Agreement") pursuant to which the consultancy agreement (the "2012 consultancy Agreement") pursuant to which the consultancy agreement (the "2012 consultancy Agreement of set of \$625 (2,500 NIS) for each full working day and a bonus fee up to \$10,000 (40,000 NIS) upon 100% achievement of set objectives.
+On July 2, 2012, effective August 1, 2012, the 2011 Consultancy Agreement was termainated and InspireMD Ltd. entered into a new consultancy agreement (the "2012 Consultancy Agreement") pursuant to which the consultant would be retained for sale services.
+Pursuant to the agreement, she would be entitled to a fixed fee of \$625 (2,500 NIS) for each full working day and a bonus fee up to \$10,000 (40,000 NIS) upon 100% achievement of set objectives.
 The 2012 Consultancy Agreement has a termination date of September 30, 2012, but can be terminated without cause by InspireMD Ltd. upon 7 days' notice, and may be terminated with cause by InspireMD Ltd. immediately, upon the occurrence of certain events, such as a breach of fiduciary duties owed to the Company. - c.
 During 2007, InspireMD Ltd received a loan of \$40 thousand from its controlling shareholders.
 Half of the loan was paid during 2009, and the second half was paid during 2011. - d.
 On April 1, 2005, InspireMD Ltd. entered into employment agreements with the Company's president and the Company's CEO (both are directors and shareholders).
 Such employment agreements were subsequently amended on October 1, 2008 (in the case of the Company's CEO) and March 28, 2011 (in the case of both the president and the CEO).
 Pursuant to these employment agreements, as amended on March 28, 2011, each officer was entitled to a monthly gross salary of \$15,367.
 Each officer was also entitled to certain social and fringe benefits as set forth in the employment agreements, which totaled 25% of their gross salary, as well as a company car.
 Each officer was also entitled to a minimum bonus equivalent to three monthly gross salary payments based on achievement of objectives and board of directors' approval.
 If such officer's employment was terminated with or without cause, he was entitled to at least six months' prior notice, and would have been paid his salary and all social and fringe benefits in full during such notice period.